 Francelle Cane

-is an architect (ENSA Versailles), researcher, and curator mainly active in Brussels and Luxembourg.
+is an architect (ENSA Versailles), researcher, and curator mainly active in Belgium and Luxembourg.

 She is the co-curator of the Luxembourg Pavilion at the 2023 Venice Architecture Biennale together with architect and researcher Marija Marić.

-Cane is the author of Machine opérationnelle (FWB, 2021), The World as a Pavilion.
+Cane is the author of Staging the Moon.
+Resource Extraction Beyond Earth (Spector Books, 2023, with Marić), The World as a Pavilion.
 Vjenceslav Richter (Koenig Books, 2020, with Mestrić and Strauven), and Enter the Modern Landscape (Bozar, 2019, with Fisher and Strauven).
-She also publishes articles and reviews in art and architecture journals such as Journal and A+ Architecture in Belgium.
+She also has published articles and reviews in art and architecture journals including Journal and A+ Architecture in Belgium.

-She is currently a doctoral researcher and teacher at the University of Luxembourg.
-She also is regularly invited to sit on juries at architectural faculties such as La Cambre-Horta (ULB).
+She was a doctoral researcher and design studio teacher at the Master in Architecture, University of Luxembourg (2021–2024).
+She is currently teaching design studio at the La Cambre Horta Architecture Faculty, Université Libre de Bruxelles.
 Her work has received multiple institutional awards, including the Maison de l'Architecture en Ile-de-France (2017 and 2018), and the Fonds de la Recherche Scientifique – FNRS (2020).

 website: azzurro digital